EvoGrad: Efficient Gradient-Based Meta-Learning and Hyperparameter Optimization: Abstract

 \section{Abstract}

 Gradient-based meta-learning and hyperparameter optimization have seen significant progress recently, enabling practical end-to-end training of neural networks together with many hyperparameters.
 Nevertheless, existing approaches are relatively expensive as they need to compute second-order derivatives and store a longer computational graph.
 This cost prevents scaling them to larger network architectures.
 We present EvoGrad, a new approach to meta-learning that draws upon evolutionary techniques to more efficiently compute hypergradients.
 EvoGrad estimates hypergradient with respect to hyperparameters without calculating second-order gradients, or storing a longer computational graph, leading to significant improvements in efficiency.
-We evaluate EvoGrad on two substantial recent meta-learning applications, namely cross-domain few-shot learning with feature-wise transformations and noisy label learning with MetaWeightNet.
-The results show that EvoGrad significantly improves efficiency and enables scaling meta-learning to bigger CNN architectures such as from ResNet18 to ResNet34.
+We evaluate EvoGrad on three substantial recent meta-learning applications, namely cross-domain few-shot learning with feature-wise transformations, noisy label learning with Meta-Weight-Net and low-resource cross-lingual learning with meta representation transformation.
+The results show that EvoGrad significantly improves efficiency and enables scaling meta-learning to bigger architectures such as from ResNet10 to ResNet34.